Havelock Ellis: Sexual impulse in youth

-Ellis' 1933 book, Psychology of Sex, is one of the many manifestations of his interest in human sexuality.
+Ellis's 1933 book, Psychology of Sex, is one of the many manifestations of his interest in human sexuality.
 In this book, he goes into vivid detail of how children can experience sexuality differently in terms of time and intensity.
 He mentions that it was previously believed that, in childhood, humans had no sex impulse at all.
 "If it is possible to maintain that the sex impulse has no normal existence in early life, then every manifestation of it at that period must be 'perverse, he adds.

 He continues by stating that, even in the early development and lower functional levels of the genitalia, there is a wide range of variation in terms of sexual stimulation.
-He claims that the ability of some infants producing genital reactions, seen as "reflex signs of irritation" are typically not vividly remembered.
+He claims that the ability of some infants to produce genital reactions, seen as "reflex signs of irritation," is typically not vividly remembered.
 Since the details of these manifestations are not remembered, there is no possible way to determine them as pleasurable.
 However, Ellis claims that many people of both sexes can recall having agreeable sensations with the genitalia as a child.
 "They are not (as is sometimes imagined) repressed."
 They are, however, not usually mentioned to adults.
 Ellis argues that they typically stand out and are remembered for the sole contrast of the intense encounter to any other ordinary experience.